syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

   --repo my.domain
 ```

-This command has generated a number of files that you can see in the `Code editor` tab that will help you get started quickly.
+This command has generated a number of files now visible in the `Code editor` tab that will help you get started quickly.
 While these are exciting to explore more deeply, try to delay this curiosity for now as the rest of this track will jump into key getting started files.

 ♲ Understanding developer lifecycle tasks
 ==============